tyxefield/Tower-Fail/README.md

 -To play, execute the "TowerFail.jar" file as java application.

-As always all the rights are from Notch, i addapted the last version, enjoy this simulation.
+As always all the rights are from Notch, i have adapted the last version, enjoy this simulation.

 # -Recovered by DS Nahogaga-